Undergraduate Audition Requirements

 Optional:

 If desired, the auditioning student may elect to perform a non-classical, third solo for the audition (e.g., a selection of jazz, folk, traditional, or other types of non-classical music) that represents the student's musical interests and skills.
-This not a requirement.
+This is not a requirement.
 The student may also elect to perform an étude or technical study as their third piece - one that reflects their current level of technical skill.
 As well, prospective double bass majors may also demonstrate their musical abilities on electric bass as the optional third piece.

 Students will be able to meet our brass faculty during your audition to learn more about the degree programs and the brass performance area.
 Please reach out at any time if you have any questions.